Battle of Tora Bora (2017): Government offensive

 Before the Taliban could launch a counter-attack, however, President Ashraf Ghani ordered the Afghan National Army's 201st Corps to launch their own offensive against Tora Bora on 14 June.
-The army quickly moved against ISIL-K, and by 16 June had reportedly begun to push the militants back.
+The army quickly moved against ISIS–K, and by 16 June had reportedly begun to push the militants back.
 On the next day, the Afghan National Army stormed the Tora Bora cave complex from the foot of the mountains, while Commandos were airdropped onto the mountain peaks.
 The stronghold quickly fell, while the Afghan government forces proceeded with clearing operations in the area and its surroundings.
-On 25 June, the Afghan Ministry of Defense officially declared that ISIL-K had been completely evicted from the area around Tora Bora, and that the cave system would be turned into a military base of the Afghan military.
+On 25 June, the Afghan Ministry of Defense officially declared that ISIS–K had been completely evicted from the area around Tora Bora, and that the cave system would be turned into a military base of the Afghan military.

 Aftermath

-In July 2017, the Afghan National Directorate of Security financed and armed a new militia of around 300 locals from Pachir Aw Agam District to combat ISIL-K in the area around Tora Bora.
-Meanwhile, ISIL-K had renewed its operations in the Tora Bora region, reportedly raiding and destroying local Taliban outposts.
+In July 2017, the Afghan National Directorate of Security financed and armed a new militia of around 300 locals from Pachir Aw Agam District to combat ISIS–K in the area around Tora Bora.
+Meanwhile, ISIS–K had renewed its operations in the Tora Bora region, reportedly raiding and destroying local Taliban outposts.